Fast Volume Alignment by Frequency-Marched Newton Method: Ball harmonics, rotational correlation, and radial sparsity

-\subsection{\texorpdfstring{Wigner--$D$ matrices}{Wigner-D matrices}}
+\subsection{\texorpdfstring{Wigner--\(D\) matrices}{Wigner-D matrices}}

-An orthogonal basis for $L^2(\SO (3))$ is given by the Wigner $D$-matrices.
-As a result, rotation of ball harmonic functions can be expressed as a linear combination of other ball harmonic functions and Wigner $D$-matrices with angular indices up to the same order.
-This property will become handy to efficiently evaluate the cross-correlation for a large number of rotations, as well as for calculating their first and second order derivatives.
-More precisely, for any $g\in\mathrm{SO}(3)$, we have
+An orthogonal basis for $L^2(\SO(3))$ is given by the Wigner--\(D\) matrices.
+As a result, rotation of ball harmonic functions can be expressed as a linear combination of other ball harmonic functions and Wigner--\(D\) matrices with angular indices up to the same order.
+This property is useful for efficiently evaluating the cross-correlation at many rotations and for computing first- and second-order derivatives.
+More precisely, for any $g\in\SO(3)$, we have